blurei/sample-backbone-app/README.md

 sample-backbone-app
 ===================

-small backbone application that pulls pictures from flickr
+small backbone application that pulls cute pictures from flickr

 To startup: